Rochester, New York: Nineteenth century

-Rochester's development followed the American Revolution, and forced cession of their territory by the Iroquois after Britain's defeat.
-Allied with the British, four major Iroquois tribes were forced out of New York.
-As a reward for their loyalty to the British crown, they were given a large land grant on the Grand River in Canada.

-Rochester was founded shortly after the American Revolution by a wave of English-Puritan-descended immigrants from New England, who were looking for new agricultural land.
+Rochester was founded shortly after by a wave of English-Puritan-descended immigrants from New England, who were looking for new agricultural land.
 They were the dominant cultural group in Rochester for over a century.
-On November 8, 1803, Colonel Nathaniel Rochester (1752–1831), Major Charles Carroll, and Colonel William Fitzhugh, Jr. (1761–1839), all of Hagerstown, Maryland, purchased a 100-acre (40-ha) tract from the state in western New York along the Genesee River.
+On November 8, 1803, three men from Hagerstown, Maryland, purchased a 100-acre (40-ha) tract from the Pulteney Estate along the Genesee River: Major Charles Carroll, Colonel William Fitzhugh Jr, and Colonel Nathaniel Rochester, the namesake of the city.
 They chose the site because its three cataracts on the Genesee offered great potential for water power.
 Beginning in 1811, and with a population of 15, the three founders surveyed the land and laid out streets and tracts.
 In 1817, the Brown brothers and other landowners joined their lands with the Hundred Acre Tract to form the village of Rochesterville.
+This name was unpopular, and in 1822 it was shortened to Rochester.